NVDA Q3 Earnings Alert: Why our AI stock picker is still holding Nvidia stockRead More

 By Carolina Mandl and David Randall

-The S&P 500 rose nearly 4% from the beginning of April until the end of June, notching nine consecutive record highs in a rally fueled by excitement over artificial intelligence and expectations that the Federal Reserve will be able to lower U.S. inflation without hurting growth.
+The S&P 500 rose nearly 4% from the beginning of April until the end of June, notching nine consecutive record highs in a rally fueled by excitement over artificial intelligence and expectations the Federal Reserve will be able to lower U.S. inflation without hurting growth.

 Here is a snapshot of how some of the biggest funds were positioned at the end of June:

-RENAISSANCE TECHNOLOGIES (and others)
+RENAISSANCE TECHNOLOGIES AND OTHERS

 TIGER GLOBAL MANAGEMENT